s0meon3/anonymous-posts/README.md

 ## Contributing

 All contributions are welcome, but before you start working on a new feature or fixing a bug, you have to open a new Issue on our GitHub page and after your job is done, you open a new PR.

-## Codebase

-We have 2 main folders, the `_server` and the `_client`, the names are pretty self-explanatory.

-In `_server/models` we store the Schemas.

----

-In `_server/routes/api/home` we store an welcome page to the api.

----

-In `_server/routes/api` we store the routes and possible requests to create comments, create posts and clap (similar to like, but you can give as many as you want) them.

----

-In `_server/server.js` we have the main server.
+Also, ensure to write a test for your feature in the `_tests` folder.

+After that, run `npm run test` to test all the files and check if nothing is broken.